 Just because you form a DLLC doesn’t mean you have to conduct business operations in Delaware.
 In fact, all you need is a registered agent and registered office in Delaware.
 If you’re looking for a registered agent who has a Delaware office, there are plenty of viable options.

 Other than having to pay an annual franchise tax, which is payable to the State of Delaware, a DLLC isn't obligated to pay taxes both to the U.S. federal government and to the State of Delaware solely because the DLLC is created under the legal guidelines of Delaware.
 On the whole, a DLLC might grow to require revenue taxation from the State of Delaware if it conducts business within the State of Delaware or if it receives revenue from a source within the State of Delaware.
 Equally, a DLLC might grow to require revenue taxation from the U.S. authorities if it conducts business in the U.S. or it receives revenue from a source in the U.S.

 Tax benefits are one of the biggest reasons to consider forming an LLC.
 You are even able to pick which tax designation you want with the IRS.
 For example, if you want to be taxed like a sole proprietor or a partnership, you will be taxed through your individual tax return without having to file a business tax return.
 If you tax your LLC in this manner, you’ll avoid being taxed twice, as corporations are.
 Corporations are forced to pay taxes on their profits and again on the income paid to their members.
 LLCs are able to avoid double taxation by filing like a partnership or sole proprietorship.

 If you need help understanding the Delaware Limited Liability Company Act, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.